- 2 Minutes to read

 Static Date Range

-Using a static date range expression is recommended mainly for historical data loads when you need to extract data from a specific time period.
+Use a static date range expression when you need to extract data from a specific time period.

 https://api.service.com/endpoint?startDate=2020-01-01&endDate=2020-12-31

-Please keep in mind that if this URL is not changed after your historical data load back to a dynamic date range, you will be extracting data will be from January 1, 2020 until December 31, 2020 every time.
+Don't forget to change this configuration back to dynamic date range, otherwise you will keep extracting data solely from January 1, 2020 until December 31, 2020.

-For more information on manual data load and data backfilling, please see the following articles:
+For more information on manual data load and data backfilling, see the following articles: